 Since our blog post on “taking your lease car abroad” – We’ve had quite a few enquiries on what a VE103B is and if it’s required to take their lease car abroad.

 So we’ve written this article to answer a few questions on what a VE103B is and if you need to get one.

-It is a legal requirement that any car or van travelling in mainland Europe must carry the registration document, this is also known as the V5C.
+It is a legal requirement that any car or van traveling in mainland Europe must carry the registration document, this is also known as the V5C.

 In its place, the lease provider will supply you with a VE103B – Vehicle on Hire Certificate.
-This states details on the vehicle, its legal owner and the drivers who have permission to use the vehicle.
+The details of this state on the vehicle, its legal owner and the drivers who have permission to use the vehicle.

 Not all of our vehicles are allowed to go outside of the United Kingdom and our underwriters/suppliers will look at each scenario on a case-by-case basis.

 Depending who your leasing provider is, the VE103B can be ordered via the customer service telephone line provided by the leasing company.